That nagging cough

 Another approach to the diagnosis of cough-variant asthma is to see if the cough responds to anti-asthmatic treatment.
-In most cases, inhaled steroids such as triamcinolone (Azmacort) or budesonide (Pulmicort) will do the trick.
-If not, a bronchodilator spray such as albuterol (Proventil, Ventolin) is worth a try.
+Doctors often suggest a bronchodilator spray such as albuterol (Proventil, Ventolin).
+It's short acting.
+So, in addition your doctor might prescribe an inhaled corticosteroid, such as fluticasone (Flovent), triamcinolone (Azmacort) or budesonide (Pulmicort).

 If you have a chronic cough that may be due to asthma, ask your doctor to consider testing or treating.
 But if asthma is not the answer, ask him to think about the third leading cause of the cough that lingers.

 3. Gastroesophageal reflux disease.
-Most people are surprised to learn that asthma can cause coughing without wheezing; most are shocked to learn that gastroesophageal reflux disease (GERD) can cause coughing without heartburn.
+Just as people are surprised to learn that asthma can cause coughing without wheezing; many people are shocked to learn that gastroesophageal reflux disease (GERD) can cause coughing without heartburn.

 GERD occurs when stomach contents travel upstream, making their way up into the esophagus instead of down into the intestines.
 Heartburn is the usual symptom; belching, a sour taste in the mouth, and bad breath are common too.
-But acid also irritates nerves in the lower esophagus, and these nerves can trigger the cough reflex even without the distress signal of pain.
-In fact, about one-third of all patients with GERD are pain-free, complaining instead of cough, recurrent laryngitis, or unexplained sore throats.
+But acid also irritates nerves in the esophagus, and these nerves can trigger the cough reflex even without the distress signal of pain.
+In fact, up to one-third of patients with GERD are pain-free, and they might only complain of cough, voice change from recurrent laryngitis, or unexplained sore throats.

 GERD can be tricky to diagnose when there's no pain.
-Barium swallow x-rays and esophagoscopy can help, but the gold standard is esophageal pH monitoring, in which the patient swallows a probe that remains in the lower esophagus for 24 hours to detect the presence of acid.
+Esophageal pH monitoring, in which the patient swallows a probe that remains in the lower esophagus for 24 hours can detect the presence of acid from reflux.
 It's not as uncomfortable as it sounds, but it is expensive and inconvenient.

 It may take three or four weeks of gradually escalating therapy to control GERD.
 But if your program doesn't work, you are probably coughing for some other reason.

 5. Therapy with angiotensin-converting–enzyme (ACE) inhibitors.
-Your doctor is also the key to this increasingly common cause of chronic cough, since the drug that he prescribed is to blame.
-Introduced in the 1980s, ACE inhibitors such as enalapril (Vasotec, generic), lisinopril (Prinivil, Zestril, generic), as well as many others, have assumed a prominent role in the treatment of high blood pressure.
-In the 1990s these medications also became important tools in the treatment of heart failure and heart attacks.
+ACE inhibitors such as enalapril (Vasotec, generic), lisinopril (Prinivil, Zestril, generic), as well as many others, have assumed a prominent role in the treatment of high blood pressure and heart failure.

-Although they are expensive, ACE inhibitors are favored by many doctors because they produce good results with few side effects.
-Unfortunately, cough is one of these side effects, occurring in 3% to 20% of patients.
-It's a dry cough that can begin as soon as three weeks or as late as one year after the medication is started.
-Unfortunately, once the cough starts, it lingers and lingers.
+ACE inhibitors are favored by many doctors because they produce good results and have few side effects, with one exception -- a persistent cough.
+It occurs in up to 10% of people taking an ACE inhibitor.
+The first symptom is often just a throat tickle, followed by a dry cough that can begin as soon as three weeks or as late as one year after the medication is started.
+Once the cough starts, it lingers and lingers.